Regulatory actions for Nov. 17, 2025

 Nov.
 17, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Onward Medical.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Biogen, Cosmo, Eisai, Fondazione Telethon, H. Lundbeck, Ingenus, Ionis, Kura, Kyowa Kirin, Otsuka, Sanofi.

 Briefs